 Teaching English as a Second Language to Adults (TESLA) Certificate

-Thanks to the generous support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center is pleased to offer its Fall 2016 and Winter 2017 TESLA Certificate Program at no cost to all participants who are selected for this cohort.
+Thanks to the generous support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center is pleased to offer its Fall 2017 and Winter 2018 TESLA Certificate Program at no cost to all participants who are selected for these cohorts.

 The TESLA certificate program provides in-depth training in teaching English to adult speakers of other languages.
 The course serves as a rigorous foundation for anyone:

 • considering a career teaching English to adult speakers of other languages (ESOL) in New York City

 • already teaching ESOL without formal training or qualifications